trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

-# Create a Zenodo DOI – The Spec-Up-T way
+# Create a Zenodo DOI

 :::info

-We still have to align this with [the ToIP way](./create-zenodo-doi-toip-approved.md).
+The Zenodo DOI workflow fits into [the broader Trust over IP process for publishing a Spec-Up-T specification as a ToIP Approved Deliverable](https://lf-toip.atlassian.net/wiki/spaces/HOME/pages/767787009/ToIP+Approved+Deliverable+Process).

 :::